Skip to content

-Polycystic ovary syndrome (PCOS) is an endocrine system disorder.
-PCOS presents with increased insulin and testosterone production.
+Polyendocrine Metabolic Ovarian Syndrome (PMOS) is the disorder formerly known as Polycystic ovary syndrome (PCOS) is an endocrine system disorder.
+PMOS/PCOS presents with increased insulin and testosterone production.
 It is also associated with chronic, low-grade inflammation.
-Many women with PCOS will also have acne, obesity, fatigue, and insulin resistant diabetes.
+Many women with PMOS will also have acne, obesity, fatigue, and insulin resistant diabetes.

 What are the Signs/Symptoms?